Forthside Bridge: History and Design

 The bridge was constructed as part of the 40-acre Forthside Development plan, an urban regeneration project from Stirling Council, located around the former Forthside Barracks.
-Construction of the £6.5 million bridge was carried out by Edmund Nuttall Group alongside architects Gifford and WilkinsonEyre (famous for designing the Gateshead Millennium Bridge).
+Construction of the £6.5 million bridge was carried out by Edmund Nuttall Group alongside architects Gifford and WilkinsonEyre.
 Funding for the project was given by the Scottish Government, alongside the European Regional Development Fund.
 Due to the bridge's complex design, opening plans faced numerous delays and was originally scheduled to open in November 2008.

 The bridge is around 113m long, stands around 6m from the ground and is a unique form of inverted Fink truss with its longest span of 88.2m, over numerous mainline rail tracks of Stirling Station.
 Glass parapets are fitted along the path over the bridge, which are illuminated at night.
 For ease of access, the bridge has lifts at either end.

 Opening

-The bridge opened to the general public on 2 May 2009 and, as a publicity stunt, Stirling Council recruited 6 members of the public named William Wallace (after Sir William Wallace who defeated the English army at the Battle of Stirling Bridge in 1297) to open the bridge.
+The bridge opened to the general public on 2 May 2009 and, as a publicity stunt, Stirling Council recruited 6 members of the public named William Wallace to open the bridge.